bengisuarican/bengisuarican/README.md

 Currently developing skills in Python, SQL, and data storytelling with a focus on product analytics and AI-powered tools.

-Open to **remote opportunities** in data analysis, product analytics, and AI-adjacent roles.
+Open to **remote or hybrid opportunities** in data analysis, product analytics, and AI-adjacent roles.

 ## 🛠️ Skills